Have you ever experienced a silence so loud and roaring that felt like a dull noise?

 It’s the sort of silence that reigns at sunrise in the backwaters, the water stained with warm shades of orange and pink and life awakening onshore.

 Kerala was a dream, period.
-Just a kaleidoscopic coloured dream.
+Just a kaleidoscopic colored dream.

 Since I came back from India a month ago I’ve been wondering how I was going to introduce you to this magic land that I was lucky enough to discover thanks to Kerala Tourism and the Kerala Blog Express experience.